junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I guess," Dean says, shifting his feet.

 "Then you should know how it feels to leave them behind.
 I couldn't do that.
 So I stayed.
-I had to make sure she's safe."
-Rory answers easily.
+I had to make sure she's safe," Rory answers easily.

-"She doesn't even know."
-Dean says.
+"She doesn't even know," Dean says.

-"It doesn't matter."
-Rory says with a firm voice, "To save her, I can do anything."
+"It doesn't matter," Rory says with a firm voice.
+"To save her, I can do anything."

 "Even condemn the world?"
 Dean doesn't know why this slips out of his tongue.